It’s a place locals bitterly refer to as Europe’s adult Disneyland.

 - If you travel with kids you’ll know the pain!
 For pharmacies keep your eyes peeled for fluorescent green or red plus signs.
 A centrally located 24 hour pharmacy is open at Carrer Aribau 62 should you need it.

 - If you’re visiting in June, July, or August it’s recommended to pack hats and sunscreen.

 - Leave some room for improvisation!
 Barcelona is a great city to walk around and get lost, even for children.

 Get More Info Talking to Me

-I can only imagine how difficult Barcelona with kids can be, and all I’ve done is write an article!
+I can only imagine how difficult it is to visit Barcelona with kids, and all I’ve done is write an article!
 If I’ve missed anything or you need any custom advice please be in touch with me in the comments below.